eclipse-hono/hono/site/content/api/Credentials-API.md

 weight = 430
 +++

-The *Credentials API* is used by *Protocol Adapters* to retrieve credentials used to authenticate *Devices* connecting to the adapter.
+Eclipse Hono&trade;'s *Credentials API* is used by *Protocol Adapters* to retrieve credentials used to authenticate *Devices* connecting to the adapter.
 In particular, the API supports the storage, look up and deletion of *shared secrets* which are often used by IoT devices by means of *username/password* based authentication schemes.
 <!--more-->

 Credentials are of a certain *type* which indicates which authentication mechanism the credentials can be used with.
 Each set of credentials also contains an *authentication identity* which is the identity claimed by the device during authentication.
 This authentication identity is usually different from the *device-id* the device has been registered with using Hono's [Device Registration API]({{< relref "api/Device-Registration-API.md" >}}).
 Multiple sets of credentials (including arbitrary *authentication identities*) can be registered for each *device-id*.